The Promise of Big Data

 - 1972: Isaac’s software for the Automated Strategic Applications Processing (ASAP) system debuted at Well Fargo.
 Built on analytics models, this was the first automated loan application-processing system in the country.

 - 1975: Fair Isaac developed the first behavior scoring system to predict the credit risk of existing customers.

 To Market, To Market

-Savvy economists were equally excited by the potential of applying large-scale data analytics to the financial market.
+Economists were excited by the potential of applying large-scale data analytics to the financial market

-Take 1973 (the same year folks were gripped by the scandal of Watergate and dancing to reggae in the streets).
-Not many noticed when the Journal of Political Economy published a paper by Fischer Black and Myron Scholes entitled, “The Pricing of Options and Corporate Liabilities”.
+Take 1973.
+Not many noticed when the Journal of Political Economy published a paper by Fischer Black and Myron Scholes entitled, “The Pricing of Options and Corporate Liabilities“.
 Nor did many care to read their descriptions of stochastic partial differential equations.

 Harvard Meets Yale